Dai-Wenhan/dai-wenhan.github.io/IHES22/IHES22.md

   We formulate the local Langlands conjecture for connected reductive groups over local fields, including the internal parametrization of _L_-packets.

 - **Erez Lapid** (Weizmann Institute) - **Some Perspective on Eisenstein Series** (1/2). ([video](https://www.youtube.com/watch?v=l0yblUboBeM), [notes](././Lapid1.pdf)) <br/>
-  This is a review of some developments in the theory of Eisenstein series since Corvallis.
+  This is a review of some developments in the theory of Eisenstein series since Corvallis. <br/>
+  (It seems that some unusual beast appeared in his talk.
+This [expository writing](././Lapid0.pdf) contains a relatively mild introduction to the background.)

 - **Olivier Taïbi** (ENS Lyon) - **The Local Langlands Conjecture** (2/3). ([video](), [notes](././Taibi2.pdf))